himib09/SocialBuzz/README.md

-# SocialBuzz
-# Accenture-Data-Analytics-Virtual-Programme
+# SocialBuzz - Accenture-Data-Analytics-Virtual-Programme

-## Background
+# Background

 Social Buzz is a media company who want:

-## Merging of sample data set tables
+* Merging of sample data set tables
-An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity Task
+* An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity

+# Task

 In this project, I have done data merging and data cleaning in python as well as data visulaisation with dashboard in Tableau.

 #Dashboard: